dmytro-y-dev/gcfl_plus_wcfl/README.md

 Author: metamaker

 This library provides framework over Win32 API to create GUI applications under Windows.
-It is only an example how such framework could be built and isn't intended to be used by anyone.
+It is only an example of how such framework could be built and isn't intended to be used by anyone.

 Building the library
 --------------------